Deputies searching for woman who was in custody and ran away Monday

 BATON ROUGE - Deputies are searching for a woman who was in custody and ran away from law enforcement after she said she had to throw up.

 The East Baton Rouge Parish Sheriff's Office said the woman evacuated a Bayou Fountain apartment that caught on fire Monday.
-Deputies found that she had active warrants for improper telephone communication and said she was having mental health issues.
+Bystander Andrece Davis was taken into custody at the scene by St. George Arson Investigation Team.
+They said her arrest was unrelated to the fire, but she had active warrants connected to a different arson.

-Deputies said the woman was in an EBRSO patrol car and headed to a hospital for a psych evaluation when she told deputies she had to throw up.
+Deputies said she was having mental health issues.
+The woman was in an EBRSO patrol car and headed to a hospital for a psychiatric evaluation when she told deputies she had to throw up.
 Standing outside of the car, she ran away near the Southpointe Drive area around 3:45 p.m.

 Trending News